FJ-Riveros/CryptoAway/README.md

 #

-  <p align="center">A social network App where you can add friends, give likes to their posts, comment, earn $Away the cryptocurrency of the app and the most important feature.
+  <p align="center">A social network Web App where you can add friends, give likes to their posts, comment, earn $Away the cryptocurrency of the app and the most important feature.
 Travel with your friends or even strangers, paying with cryptocurrencies!<p>

 #